 With a focus on fuel efficient front-wheel drive, under most normal driving conditions torque split to the rear wheels can vary from as little as 1 per cent to 50 per cent.
 Designed to deliver grip, handling agility, driver confidence and fuel efficiency, Mazda’s new-generation i-Activ AWD system works perfectly in conjunction with winter tyres in extreme snow and ice environments.

-Across both outputs the Skyactiv-D diesel engine adopts rapid multi-stage combustion with ultra-high response piezo injectors, while an egg-profile combustion chamber minimises heat transition between the fuel and piston to improve efficiency.
-The water flow management is optimised to help the engine warm up quicker to reduce emissions and help real-world MPG, while the introduction of SCR and AdBlue® treatment realises outstanding environmental operation without sacrificing the driving pleasure the Mazda CX-5 is famed for.
+Across both outputs the Skyactiv-D diesel engine features rapid multi-stage combustion with ultra-high response piezo injectors, while an egg-profile combustion chamber minimises heat transition between the fuel and piston to help efficiency.
+The water flow management is optimised to help the engine warm up quicker to reduce emissions and help real-world MPG, while the SCR and AdBlue® treatment realises outstanding environmental operation without sacrificing the driving pleasure the Mazda CX-5 is famed for.

-In addition to the efficiency gains, the higher output 184ps version of the 2.2-litre has a two-stage twin turbo with variable geometry that increases boost from mid to high revs thereby improving power and torque.
+In addition to its efficiency, the higher output 184ps version of the 2.2-litre Skyactiv-D has a two-stage twin turbo with variable geometry that increases boost from mid to high revs thereby improving power and torque.
 The compression ratio is 14.4:1, while exhaust valves filled with sodium enhance heat-resistance for higher engine output.